MCTeamPotato/.github/profile/README.md

 ## Hi there 👋
-Here for an optimized Minecraft experience.
+Here for an better Minecraft experience.